 Stage II and III treatments:

-Chemotherapy may be given to patients with stage II and III disease either before or after surgery to help prevent the tumor from returning.
+Chemotherapy may be given to people with stage II and III disease either before or after surgery to help prevent the tumor from returning.

 For early disease (stages 0 and I), chemotherapy is usually given directly into the bladder.

-A Foley catheter can be used to deliver the medication into the bladder.
+A Foley catheter can be used to deliver the medicine into the bladder in advanced stages (II-IV) of bladder cancer (intravesically).
 Common side effects include bladder wall irritation and pain when urinating.
-For more advanced stages (II-IV), chemotherapy is usually given by vein (intravenously).

 As with all treatments, side effects are possible.
-Ask your doctor what side effects you might expect, and what to do if they occur.
+Ask your provider what side effects you might expect, and what to do if they occur.

 Surgery for bladder cancer includes: